Xetibo/ReSet-Doc/sections/appendix/projectplan.typ

 _Due to the small team size, no scrum master or product owner is chosen, the work of these positions is done in collaboration._\

+#subsubsection("Requirements")
+Non-functional requirements are explained in @Non-FunctionalRequirements and functional requirements are handled using user-stories.

 #subsubsection("User Stories")
 User stories are handled via #link("https://github.com/Xetibo/ReSet/issues")[GitHub issues].
 This allows for simple handling of labels and function points, which can also be